What type of motivation does your child have | What motivates your child and what does not | How to use extrinsic

 If your child is not intrinsically motivated enough, we have to work with their extrinsic motivation.

 There are four types of extrinsic motivation.
 They lie on a spectrum of autonomy, from the least autonomous (externally regulated) to the most autonomous (integrated).

 When people have fully identified and assimilated a cause to themselves, they develop integrated motivation.

-That means a person has examined the cause and found it to agree with their own values and needs, i.e. they have internalized a cause and generated self-motivation.
-They then become self-determined and behave autonomously, producing better results.
+That means a person has examined the cause and found it matches their own values and needs.
+They can then internalize a cause and have self-drive.

-Because integrated motivation has many similar qualities as intrinsic motivation, helping children internalize a behavior so that they become integrated is extremely important.
+Because integrated motivation has many similar qualities as intrinsic motivation, helping children internalize a behavior is a great way to inspire internal motivation.

 1. Stop trying to motivate (the traditional way)

-Your attempts to motivate your child are most likely doing the exact opposite — demotivating your child.
+Your attempts to motivate your child to learn are most likely doing the exact opposite — demotivating your child.

 If someone doesn’t enjoy an activity, no amount of pushing, bribing, or threatening can make them start to like it.
 It will only create a power struggle.

-So the traditional ways to deal with a child’s lack of motivation — rewarding, praising, nagging, scolding and punishing — is counterproductive.
+So the traditional ways to deal with a child’s lack of motivation — rewarding, praising, nagging, scolding, and punishing — are counterproductive.

 2. Help them enjoy instead of controlling